sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

  Such being the case the best answer we can everhope to get seems to be this.
 True, as is shown abovepoetry pleases both intellectually and emotionally.True also, such pleasure is derived from philosophy aswell.
 But it is an incontrovertible fact that the objectswhich poetry and philosophy aim at are entirely different.
 Poetry directly aims at pleasure while philosophy aims at truth.
 That poetry sometimes teaches sometruth, and philosophy produces pleasure is accidental.

- Just the same is the view of our old Alankarikasfrom Bhamaha down to Rudrata, and of Jagannathaamong the moderns who use such general terms as **प्रीति, [चमत्कार](# "It is worth while to note here that Dandin employsthe word 'Rasa' itself in the general sense of pleasureor pleasureableness: —  कामं सर्वोऽप्यलङ्कारो रसमर्थे निषिञ्चति। (16- 2 )")**etc, when speaking of poetic pleasure.
+ Just the same is the view of our old Alankarikasfrom Bhamaha down to Rudrata, and of Jagannathaamong the moderns who use such general terms as **प्रीति, चमत्कार[^44]")**etc, when speaking of poetic pleasure.
 Almostthe same view has also been expressed by Dryden, aswe come to know from a passage of his, quoted byButcher (p.
 239 ): ―
  "I am satisfied if it (verse) cause delight, for delight isthe chief if not the only end of poetry; instruction can beadmitted but in the second place, for poetry only instructs as it delights."

+[^44]: "It is worth while to note here that Dandin employsthe word 'Rasa' itself in the general sense of pleasureor pleasureableness: —  कामं सर्वोऽप्यलङ्कारो रसमर्थे निषिञ्चति। (16- 2

  Now it seems that if pleasure in the definition bequalified as 'the direct aim' we can have a definitionof poetry, and in my opinion a more satisfactory oneis almost impossible.